When Should You Use a Braided Fishing Line?

 Abrasion Resistance

-Lesser abrasion resistance means there are more chances of your line to erode.
+Lesser abrasion resistance means there are more chances for your line to erode.
 This is especially true if you are fishing in rocky areas.
 Why?
-Well, the sharp objects can strip the nylon line, causing it to break.
+The sharp objects can strip the nylon line, causing it to break.

 UV Radiation

-A monofilament line is less likely to withstand a high UV light exposure, which accounts for their shorter life span.
+A monofilament line is less likely to withstand a high UV light exposure, which accounts for its shorter life span.

 Nonetheless, anglers love to use a nylon line as they are easy on pockets, and their weak points are avoidable.